-2016 welcomed a barrage of new cameras equipped with 4K video recording, and now almost every major camera manufacturer has implemented 4K shooting somewhere in their lines.
+2018 has welcomed a barrage of new cameras equipped with advanced 4K video recording, and now almost every major camera manufacturer has implemented 4K shooting somewhere in their lines.
+Some more successfully than others it has to be said.

-Perhaps most impressively, the technology has been successfully stretched over models of all billings.
-So, whether you’ve only got a few hundred pounds to spend or you're willing to stretch to a handsome four-figure sum, it’s likely you can afford a camera with the technology on board.
+Perhaps most impressively though, the technology has been successfully stretched over models of all billings.
+So, whether you’ve only got a few hundred pounds or dollars to spend or you're willing to stretch to a handsome four-figure sum, it’s likely you can afford a camera with 4K technology on board.

 Just because two cameras have 4K recording, however, doesn't mean to say they're equal.
 The use of different sensors and different methods of capture, together with variations in output possibilities, mean two 4K cameras can behave quite differently.